madmurphy/libconfini/MANUAL.md

 None of the functions above actually ever allocates any array, as **libconfini** does not know what kind of data type an array should be composed of – the developer might be looking for an array of strings, or an array of integers, or anything else.
-These tools only provide safe mechanisms to iterate through, or tokenize, the members of INI arrays according to the format and the delimiter given -- making sure for example that when the delimiter symbol is found nested within quotes it is treated as a normal character -- but allocating memory is something that must be done manually.
+These tools only provide safe mechanisms to tokenize or iterate through the members of INI arrays according to the format and the delimiter given -- making sure, for example, that when the delimiter symbol is found nested within quotes it is treated as a normal character, and so on -- but allocating memory is something that must be done manually.

 An example function that parses INI strings as newly allocated arrays of C strings is available under `examples/utilities/make_strarray.h`.
 If your